Kelvin Grove - Herston

 AreaSearch analysis indicates Kelvin Grove - Herston maintains employment conditions that align with national benchmarks

-As of September 2025, there are 7,732 residents employed, with an unemployment rate of 4.4%, which is 0.4% above Greater Brisbane's rate of 4.0%.
-Workforce participation in the area is 69.8%, compared to Greater Brisbane's 64.5%.
-The dominant employment sectors among residents include health care & social assistance, professional & technical, and education & training.
-The area specializes in professional & technical jobs, with an employment share of 1.6 times the regional level, while construction shows lower representation at 4.1% compared to the regional average of 9.0%.
+Workforce participation was at 75.1%, slightly above Greater Brisbane's 70.7%.
+According to Census responses, 23.6% of residents worked from home, though Covid-19 lockdown impacts should be considered.
+The dominant employment sectors were health care & social assistance, professional & technical, and education & training.
+The area had a particular specialization in professional & technical services with an employment share 1.6 times the regional level, while construction showed lower representation at 4.1% compared to the regional average of 9.0%.

-There are 1.9 workers for every resident, indicating that the area is an employment hub attracting workers from surrounding areas.
-Between September 2024 and September 2025, employment increased by 1.8%, while labour force increased by 1.3%, causing a fall in unemployment rate of 0.5 percentage points.
+There were 1.9 workers for every resident as at the Census, indicating that the area functions as an employment hub attracting workers from surrounding areas.
+Over the 12 months to September 2025, employment increased by 1.8% while labour force increased by 1.3%, leading to a fall in unemployment rate of 0.5 percentage points.
 In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a similar drop in unemployment rate.
-As of 25-November-2025, Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%.
-Nationally, employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kelvin Grove - Herston's employment mix suggests local employment should increase by 7.2% over five years and 14.7% over ten years.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Kelvin Grove - Herston.
+These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these industry-specific projections to Kelvin Grove - Herston's employment mix suggests local employment should increase by 7.2% over five years and 14.7% over ten years, though it is noted that this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment